E-mail MePeter Wilson Chatfield

 In addition, Mr. Chatfield served as a representative of the whistleblowers' legal bar in negotiations with the Department of Justice on policies and standard agreements that affect qui tam cases.
 He played an advisory role in the development and drafting of the 2009 and 2010 amendments to the False Claims Act to correct misinterpretations and improper application of the current statute that reduced its effectiveness.
 He is a regular speaker at conferences on whistleblowers, fraud against the government and qui tam lawsuits.

 Mr. Chatfield has been awarded Martindale Hubbell's highest possible peer review rating, AV Preeminent attorney, and is listed among the top whistleblower lawyers in Washington, D.C., by Washingtonian magazine.
+He was recently named to "Who's Who in America" for 2014.

 Mr. Chatfield graduated in 1986 from Yale Law School, where he was a Coker fellow and senior editor of the Yale Law Journal.
 He then served as a law clerk to the Honorable Alvin B. Rubin of the U.S. Court of Appeals for the Fifth Circuit.